tobinbradley/quality-of-life-explorer/data/README.md

 The first thing you'll need is your geography, in GeoJSON.
 Your geography:

-- Must be named `geography.geojson.json` and placed in the root folder.
+- Must be named `geography.geojson.json`
 - Must be WGS84 (EPSG:4326).
 - Must contain an `id` property that's a string and a unique identifier for each polygon that you'll use for your data files.

-For serving and rendering GeoJSON, smaller is better, but watch out for topologically unaware simplification tools, as they'll leave ugly slivers in your data.
-You could use `v.generalize` in [QGIS](http://qgis.org/en/site/) (or [GRASS](http://grass.osgeo.org/) directly), or you could go the shapefile->[topojson](http://grass.osgeo.org/)->geojson route.
+For serving and rendering GeoJSON, smaller is better.
+Try using [mapshaper](https://mapshaper.org/) to squeeze it down as much as possible.

 ### Creating your data files

-Data files are simple CSV's in the format:
+Data files are CSV's in the format:

 ```csv
 id,y_2000,y_2010